-I am currently the Director of Programs of the Ada Initiative, which I co-founded in 2011.
+I am currently the Deputy Executive Director of the Ada Initiative, which I co-founded in 2011.

 I have programming experience both as a professional developer and an open source software volunteer.
 I actively maintain my programming skills but am not currently seeking employment in development (or, in fact, seeking employment at all).

 I am available as a speaker, panellist and trainer in the area of women in open technology and culture, particularly in Sydney, see my speaking page and the Ada Initiative’s presentation information for more details.

 Adapted from the Ada Initiative website